XanaduAI/pennylane-datasets/content/qchem/h2co-molecule/using_this_dataset.md

-This dataset contains various quantum properties that represent and describe the HCOH molecule with a specific [bond length](https://en.wikipedia.org/wiki/Bond_length).
+This dataset contains various quantum properties that represent and describe the CH2O molecule with a specific [bond length](https://en.wikipedia.org/wiki/Bond_length).

 Key features include: